Borealis (train): TCMC project

 In a February 2024 update, WisDOT announced that the service would be named the Borealis instead of the Great River, and that the train would use refurbished Horizon railcars.
 However, the new name for the service was retracted within 24-hours of its announcement.
 Amtrak officially announced the train as the Borealis in its press release introducing the train and announcing ticket sales on April 30, 2024.
 Service began on May 21, 2024.
 During its first 11 days of operation, the Borealis averaged 604 daily passengers (329 westbound and 275 eastbound).
 Early demand for the Borealis prompted Amtrak to consider adding a third daily round trip on the corridor.

 Ridership was projected to be 124,000 passengers per year.
 On October 24, 2024, Borealis ridership surpassed 100,000 passengers within five months of service.
-Total ridership in the first year of service was 205,800 passengers, contributing overall ridership in the Chicago-Twin Cities corridor more than tripling.
+Total ridership in the first year of service was 205,800 passengers, contributing to overall ridership in the Chicago-Twin Cities corridor more than tripling.
 In January 2025, Amtrak was awarded a $38.6 million federal grant to fund operation of the Borealis through 2030.